Student Group Guide

 - Does your group have any funding needs to maintain its operations or carry out its proposed activities?
-Groups will have the option to make funding requests as part of the registration process.
+Groups will have the option to make funding requests.
 Keep in mind that the amounts requested generally far exceed the funds available.
 See below for guidelines on what kinds of expenses can be funded.

 Please address questions about the student group application process to [email protected].

 Student Group Funding

 When considering your group’s funding requests, and when spending group funds during the year, please keep in mind that student groups funding is meant to benefit all students.
 While each group may plan activities that focus on their members as the primary intended participants, such activities should be open to all group members, and membership in the group should be open to all GSD students.
-Funds allocated to groups by Student Forum should not be used for activities that are restricted to a select few, such as for travel, or free merchandise for group leadership.
+Funds allocated to groups by Student Forum cannot be used for activities that are restricted to a select few, such as for travel, or free merchandise for group leadership.
 Also note that funds allocated in one academic year must be spent in that academic year, and cannot be carried over to a new academic year.

-Engage is a student activities platform that will be introduced at the GSD in fall 2020.
-Engage is a browser-based way to manage student groups and government, and for all students to more easily connect with the groups and activities they’re interested in.
+Engage is a browser-based student activities platform, used to manage student groups and government and for all students to more easily connect with the groups and activities they’re interested in.

-In Engage, each student group will have its own dedicated online presence.
-For many groups, this may mean no longer needing to maintain externally hosted sites, though external sites will still be an option.
-In Engage, groups will be able to update your mission statements, leadership, and member roster, and link to social media and other external presences.
-Groups will also be able to propose and be approved for events, and promote those events through an interactive events listing.
-Students will be able to add events to their calendars.
-Groups will easily be able to maintain files from year to year, communicate with membership, and even run leadership elections through Engage.
+In Engage, each student group has its own dedicated online presence.
+For many groups, this may mean no longer needing to maintain externally hosted sites, though external sites are still an option.
+In Engage, groups can update mission statements, leadership, and member rosters, and link to social media and other external presences.
+Groups can propose and be approved for events, and promote those events through an interactive events listing.
+Students can then add those events to their individual calendars.
+Groups can easily maintain files from year to year, communicate with membership, and even run leadership elections through Engage.
 Engage is also where group leaders go to register groups, apply for funding, and request payments/reimbursements.

 Application and Recognition

 Student groups must apply each academic year to begin or renew their status as recognized groups.
 Only recognized groups are eligible for GSD student groups funding and other resources.
-Student Forum and the Student Services office review all applications, and must approve all requests for recognition.
+Student Forum and the Office of Student Affairs review all applications, and must approve all requests for recognition.
 The main registration period is in September, but groups can form at any point in the year.
 Groups forming later should note that funding may no longer be available after the official allocations process.

 Event Proposal and Approval

 All GSD events go through a proposal and review process, and not all events will necessarily be approved.
 The GSD’s Events Committee considers many factors, including timing relative to other GSD happenings, resource availability, and event content.
-Even though events are currently all remote, they still must go through this process.
+Even wholly virtual events must go through this process.
 It’s very important to note that event requests are not approved until they are officially confirmed by the Events Committee.

-Group leaders should review the Event Planning for Students page, and are encouraged to reach out to Erica George with any questions.
-Especially for any larger or ambitious events, or those with high-profile proposed participants, or those that may require significant financial support, groups are urged to connect with Erica as early as possible in the planning process.
+Group leaders should review the Event Planning for Students page, and are encouraged to reach out to Student Affairs staff with any questions.
+Especially for any larger or ambitious events, those with high-profile proposed participants, or those that may require significant financial support, groups are urged to connect with Student Affairs as early as possible in the planning process.

-All active GSD and Harvard policies regarding COVID-19 apply to all in-person student group activities, including those taking place off campus.
-Any activity that violates these policies will not be eligible for reimbursement from student groups funding.
-Further, holding an event that violates COVID-19 policies may lead to disciplinary action for both group leaders and the group itself.
+All active GSD and Harvard policies apply to student group activities, including those taking place off campus.
+Any activity that violates these policies will not be eligible for reimbursement from student groups funding and could lead to disciplinary action for both group leaders and the group itself.

 In addition to the primary account held by Student Forum, through which student group allocated expenses are reimbursed, some student groups also have bank accounts at the Harvard University Employees Credit Union (HUECU).
 Groups with bank accounts must complete a financial accountability statement, as well as some HUECU forms, before each year’s leadership can gain access to the account.
-Relevant groups will receive further information directly.